milan-sherry/dsa/day05/notes_hash1_iterators.md

- erase()-> removes from the set clear)-> clears the set the only one with big o of n find()-> gives and iterator pointing to the value
+ erase()-> removes from the set clear)-> clears the set the only one with big o of n find()-> gives and iterator pointing to the value erase(it) works for vectors where u go through the list using iterator it then after a certain condition you want to remove the element then use this no need to increment as it automatically goes to the next position.

- so how hashing works is that there is a function that takes the value u give and assigns a bucket then after that when u put the value again it doesnt have to go looking for the bucket it simply does the math and finds the bucket it supposed to be,(hash collison) now if there are two values that are assgined the same bucket then it will go through it looking for the value.
+ So how hashing works is that there is a function that takes the value u give and assigns a bucket then after that when u put the value again it doesnt have to go looking for the bucket it simply does the math and finds the bucket it supposed to be,(hash collison) now if there are two values that are assgined the same bucket then it will go through it looking for the value.

  iterators is an object that works like pointer but are different from pointer as they work for hash tables where the data is not stored linearly and has empty gaps. begin(), end(), *i gives the value at the iterator